Book details

 Description

-Thunder Snow & Dry Rain is a historical fiction novel that delves into the early colonization efforts in America, with a focus on the Popham Colony and the Jamestown settlement.
-The narrative divides into two volumes, each highlighting different characters and events.
+Thunder Snow & Dry Rain is a historical fiction novel that explores early colonization in America, focusing on the Popham Colony and the Jamestown settlement.
+The narrative is divided into two volumes, each highlighting different characters and events.
 The novel addresses themes of survival, resilience, and cultural clashes.
 It underscores the complexities of colonization, its effects on Native American populations, and the personal sacrifices made by the colonists.
-Thunder Snow & Dry Rain presents a detailed and nuanced depiction of early American colonization, seamlessly blending historical events with fictional narratives to offer a compelling and thought-provoking read.
+Thunder Snow & Dry Rain offers a detailed, nuanced depiction of early American colonization, seamlessly blending historical events with fictional narratives to deliver a compelling, thought-provoking read.
 Volume 1 — Thunder Snow.
 The narrative centers on Aleyn James, born in 1587, who embarks on an expedition to colonize the New World.
-It highlights the difficulties encountered by the colonists, such as harsh weather, confrontations with Native Americans, and internal strife.
-This volume also explores the dynamics between the colonists and native tribes, focusing on cultural conflicts and attempts at collaboration.
-Key events include the establishment of Fort St. George, the passing of President Popham, and the eventual dissolution of the colony because of various challenges.
+It highlights the colonists' difficulties, including harsh weather, confrontations with Native Americans, and internal strife.
+This volume also explores the dynamics between the colonists and Native American tribes, focusing on cultural conflicts and attempts at collaboration.
+Key events include the establishment of Fort St. George, the passing of President Popham, and the colony's eventual dissolution amid various challenges.
 Interactions between the colonists and the Abenaki tribes are a mix of confrontation and cautious peace.
 Volume 2 — Dry Rain.
-This volume continues the journey of Aleyn James while also introducing new characters who are part of the James Towne colony.
-The story highlights the challenges faced by the colonists, including their struggles with the Powhatan Confederacy and the harsh realities of colonial life.
-Notable events include the arrival of new settlers, the establishment of Fort Algernon, and the ongoing interactions with Native American tribes.
-This volume delves into the characters' personal stories, their relationships, and their inspiring efforts to build a new life amidst a challenging environment.
+This volume continues the journey of Aleyn James while introducing new characters who are part of the Jamestown colony.
+The story highlights the colonists' challenges, including their struggles with the Powhatan Confederacy and the harsh realities of colonial life.
+Notable events include the arrival of new settlers, the establishment of Fort Algernon, and ongoing interactions with Native American tribes.
+This volume delves into the characters' personal stories, relationships, and inspiring efforts to build a new life amid a challenging environment.

 Read more